Putting Antenna in production¶

 Antenna on two x4.large nodes can handle 1,500 crashes/min without a problem and without scaling up.

 Antenna saves the crash to the crash storage system you specify.
-We save our crashes to AWS S3.
+We save our crashes to Google Cloud Storage.

 Then it publishes the crash to the designated crash queue.
-We queue crashes for processing with AWS SQS.
-The processor pulls crash report ids to process from the AWS SQS queue.
+We queue crashes for processing with Google Cloud Pub/Sub.
+The processor pulls crash report ids to process from Pub/Sub.

 Antenna won’t start up if it’s configured wrong.